Szymon Zacjusz

 Szymon Zacjusz or Szymon Żak (1507 in Proszowice – 1591 in Bochnia) was a Polish Protestant pastor, supporter of Reformation in Lesser Poland and the Grand Duchy of Lithuania.

 He spent his childhood in Proszowice.
-In the years from 1523 to 1526 he studied at the Jagiellonian University in Cracow, where he passed his Licentiate.
+In the years from 1523 to 1526 he studied at the Jagiellonian University in Kraków, where he passed his Licentiate.
 After the graduation he attended a castle school in Wawel where he was one of the best humanists at his time.
 He studied Greek, Latin and Hebrew languages.

 After 1535 he established himself as a proponent of Calvinism.
 From 1540 to 1548 he was a Calvinist pastor in Krzyżanowice, near the town Bochnia.
 There he married Catherine Przeklotowna (Katarzyna Przeklotówna) and they had two daughters.

 As a Calvinist he couldn't be buried at a Catholic cemetery near his town, so he was buried in his own garden in Bochnia.